paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 {% endfigure %}

 ## Brexit and break things
 The week that I'm asked to decide on Britain's future relationship with Europe, I find myself visiting a small part of it.
-As I've walked around Amsterdam and Utrecht, I've seen people like me, bathing in the sunshine or dodging the frequent and heavy rain showers, and enjoying the peaceful lifestyle we've grown accustomed too.
+As I've walked around Amsterdam and Utrecht, I've seen others like me, bathing in the sunshine or dodging the frequent and heavy rain showers, generally enjoying the peaceful lifestyle we've grown accustomed too.
 It's also one we take for granted.
 In commemorating the centenary of the first world war and with the cessation of the second 70 years behind us, we should remind ourselves that peace is not the default setting.
 Europe has been ravished by war in every century bar this one; what would it take to change that?
 Could Brexit be the catalyst?

 History doesn't repeat itself, but it does rhyme.
 In the aftermath of a deep economic depression, right-wing extremism is again creating a foothold within Europe and the United States.
 Meanwhile, Russia waits on the sidelines, encouraging instability and devision by [whatever means necessary][8].
-Forget breaking point, this year looks more like a tipping point.
+Forget breaking point, this year looks more like the tipping point.

-## Why now?
 Given this situation, why make a decision that could have seismic consequences?
 Why spend the next ten years negotiating trade deals and our relationship with Europe, when instead we could be combating climate change, encouraging stability in Syria and Middle East and improving relations with Russia.
 And so much more.

-Should we vote to remain, we still have the option in the future to leave, yet if we vote to leave, the decision is irreversible.
+Should we vote to remain, we still have the option in the future to leave, yet if a vote to leave is both irreversible and damaging.

+* * *

 I thought I would be voting for [the least worst option][9].
-Yet over the last few weeks, as I've watched the dynamics within the leave campaign play out, I see that allowing deceptive and careless voices to [emerge as the most powerful and influential][10] is too dangerous a gamble.
+Yet over the last few weeks, as I've watched the dynamics within the leave campaign play out and see that allowing deceptive and careless voices to [emerge as the most powerful and influential][10] is far worse than opting for the status quo.

 I thought this referendum would come down to a choice between my head and my heart.
 I now see it as a choice between selfishness or solidarity; isolation or co-operation; ideology or pragmatism, xenophobia or internationalism.

 There is so much at stake.
-And there is still so much I wish to say.
-But the reasons for voting to remain in Europe are now crystal clear.
+And there is still so much more I wish to say.
+But the reasons for voting to remain in Europe have become crystal clear.

 [1]: http://blogs.spectator.co.uk/2016/06/a-day-of-infamy/
 [2]: https://en.wikipedia.org/wiki/The_Creation_of_Adam